JustAPenguin9/AoCF-Boxes-2/README.md

 # AoCF-Boxes-2

-AoCF boxes 2 draws the hit, hurt and collision boxes for *Touhou Hyouibana ~ Antinomy of Common Flowers* through the use of a .csv file.
+AoCF boxes 2 draws the hit, hurt and collision boxes for *Touhou Hyouibana ~ Antinomy of Common Flowers* through the use of a .ron file.
 AoCF boxes 2 is meant to be a replacement to the original [AoCF boxes](https://github.com/JustAPenguin9/AoCF-Boxes).
 Boxes 2 does everything that boxes 1 does in a quicker and cleaner fashion.

 ### Downloading and running
 To use AoCF boxes 2 download the most most recient [release](https://github.com/JustAPenguin9/AoCF-Boxes-2/releases) on to your computer.